LeKovr/webtail/README.md

 ## Note about gorilla/websocket

 Starting from v0.30 this code is based on [gorilla/websocket chat example](https://github.com/gorilla/websocket/tree/master/examples/chat).
-See cmd/webtail/{client,hub}.go
+See {client,hub}.go

 ## TODO